prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>InitContainers allows adding initContainers to the pod definition.
+<p>initContainers allows adding initContainers to the pod definition.
 Those can be used to e.g.
 fetch secrets for injection into the Alertmanager configuration from external sources.
 Any errors during the execution of an initContainer will lead to a restart of the Pod.
 More info: <a href="https://kubernetes.io/docs/concepts/workloads/pods/init-containers/">https://kubernetes.io/docs/concepts/workloads/pods/init-containers/</a>
 InitContainers described here modify an operator